ten-protocol/go-ten/design/cryptography.md

   - The new key' does not release any information pertaining the old key (one way function)
   - Given the same key and the same input, the new key' is deterministically calculated/derived
 - Key derivation allows to segregate vulnerability impact.
 If one key is compromised, other keys, including the original key are not affected
-- To avoid reusing the same key, transaction encryption keys are derived twice
+  - Each rollup has a set of 5 keys corresponding to the [5 Revelation Periods](https://whitepaper.obscu.ro/obscuro-whitepaper/amalgamated.html#transaction-encryption) defined in the whitepaper
-  - Each rollup has a Rollup Encryption Key derived from the Master Seed + Rollup ( if a rollup encryption key is discovered other rollups are safe )
+  - Each of the 5 Revelation Period Keys are derived from the Master Seed, the Reveal Option, the running counter for that option, and the block height
-  - Each transaction is encrypted with a Revelation Period Key that is derived from the Rollup Encryption Key + Revelation Period
+  - Each transaction is encrypted with a specific Revelation Period Key
 - HKDF (HMAC-based Key Derivation Function) is used to derive keys
   - Given the high entropy of the Master Seed no need for PBKDF Family key stretching
   - Derivations use public rollup metadata such as height ( or some other shared field ) in the Info component of HKDF and use a fixed size salt as per https://soatok.blog/2021/11/17/understanding-hkdf/